MaterializeInc/materialize/doc/developer/design/20231110_aws_connections.md

 #### `VALIDATE CONNECTION`
 We can make use of the [GetCallerIdentity AWS API](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetCallerIdentity.html) to check if the credentials are valid.
+We should make the call with the given External ID and without to make sure that the user has a secure setup.
+If we are able to access without the External ID, we should treat that as an error.

 Optionally, with `ASSUME ROLE ARN` we can also try to get temporary credentials.